PrashantPalve01/PrashantPalve01/README.md

 # Hi, I'm Prashant! 👋

-I'm a Frontend Developer passionate about building scalable web applications using the MERN stack.
-I love solving problems and continuously improving my coding skills.
+I am a MERN Stack Developer passionate about building scalable and user-friendly web applications.
+I have hands-on experience with React, Node.js, Express.js, and MongoDB, along with frontend frameworks like Tailwind CSS and Chakra UI.

+I have completed an internship at A2Z IT Hub Pvt.
+Ltd., multiple collaborative projects at Masai School, and participated in hackathons including the NASA International Hackathon.

+💡 I enjoy solving real-world problems with clean code, optimized performance, and modern technologies.

 ## 🚀 Technologies & Tools